Is “give it time” really the solution to the puppy blues?

 The biting, crying in the crate, crying at night, destructive chewing, jumping all over people…

-Nothing I tried made a difference.
+Nothing I tried made much difference.

 Every training session was a mess.
 She was distracted, completely uninterested.